California State Route 4: Route description

-Route 4 east continues to Stockton, where it briefly joins I-5 and then enters a separate freeway (known locally as the Crosstown Freeway) routing almost directly through downtown Stockton.
+SR 4 continues east to Stockton, where it briefly joins Interstate 5 and then enters a separate freeway (known locally as the Crosstown Freeway) routing almost directly through downtown Stockton.
 The route then runs concurrent with State Route 99 before running eastward into the Sierra through Angels Camp, one of the richest quartz mining sections of the Mother Lode and home of "The Celebrated Jumping Frog of Calaveras County", and Calaveras Big Trees State Park.
 The route runs through the 8050 ft Pacific Grade Summit on its way up to the 8730 ft Ebbetts Pass and ends at State Route 89 10 mi west of Topaz Lake, on the California–Nevada border.
-However, "To SR 4" signage continues along southbound SR 89 north to near its intersection with SR 88 in Woodfords, including reassurance shields for both SR 89 and SR 4 on top of the mileage sign just south of town.
+However, "To SR 4" signage continues along southbound SR 89 north to near its intersection with State Route 88 in Woodfords, including reassurance shields for both SR 89 and SR 4 on top of the mileage sign just south of town.
 The portion from Arnold to its terminus is designated the Ebbetts Pass Scenic Byway, which is eventually one lane.

 Through the mountains, SR 4 is not suitable for large trucks, buses, or RVs, as it becomes very steep and eventually single-track, with no center dividing line shortly after the Mount Reba Turnoff to Bear Valley Ski area, with tight switchbacks.
 Ebbetts Pass is not plowed for snow, and thus closes during the winter months, often from November through as late as May, blocking through traffic between the Mount Reba Turnoff and Markleeville.

-SR 4 is part of the California Freeway and Expressway System, and from just west of Stockton to SR 49 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
+SR 4 is part of the California Freeway and Expressway System.
+The segments of SR 4 between I-80 in Hercules and Balfour Road in Brentwood, and just west of Stockton to SR 49, are part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 4 is eligible to be included in the State Scenic Highway System; however, it is only a scenic highway as designated by Caltrans from a point east of Arnold to SR 89, meaning that it is a substantial section of highway passing through a "memorable landscape" with no "visual intrusions", where the potential designation has gained popular favor with the community.
 SR 4 is also known as part of the John Muir Parkway from I-80 in Hercules to I-680 near Martinez, named for the environmentalist John Muir.
 The stretch through Franklin Canyon was once known as "Blood Alley".